Great Things from the Department of Transportation

 My mother asks, Didn't someone famous say, "What doesn't kill you makes you stronger?"

 My mother prays for her children every night.

 I bet you never thought you'd marry, have a baby, and get divorced before you're 40, she tells me.

 My mother expects great things from the Department of Transportation.

 “Great Things from the Department of Transportation” from GOOD ACTORS: by Sommer Browning.

 Published by Birds LLC in August 2022.

 Reproduced by Poetry Daily with permission.

-Sommer Browning is a writer, poet, curator, and artist living in Denver.
-Her books include two collections of poetry Backup Singers and Either Way I’m Celebrating (both with Birds, LLC), as well as the artist book, The Circle Book (Cuneiform Press), the joke book You’re On My Period (Counterpath), and others.
+Sommer Browning is a poet, writer, curator, and artist.
+Her latest book is Good Actors (Birds, LLC; 2022).
+She’s the author of two other collections of poetry, Backup Singers and Either Way I’m Celebrating, as well as the artist book, The Circle Book (Cuneiform Press), the joke book, You’re On My Period (Counterpath), and others.
 In 2017, she founded GEORGIA, an art space in her garage in Denver.
-Her poetry, art writing, and visual art have appeared in Hyperallergic, Bomb, jubilat, Chicago Review, Entropy, and elsewhere.
-Good Actors, her next book, will be out in the fall of 2021.
-She is a librarian.
+She has performed all over the country, including in standup comedy clubs and in theaters with GASP, a poetry theater group.
+Her poetry, art writing, and visual art have appeared in Hyperallergic, Lit Hub, Bomb, jubilat, Chicago Review, The American Poetry Review, and elsewhere.